Article: Fur and Leather: Ethics, (fake) tears and sustainability

 The people involved in natural fur clothing are not completely innocent.
 I can tell you about the excessive use of drinking water for raising the animals, the tanneries that in some cases use harmful chemical substances, the high energy consumption for the processing of leather and fur, until it is made into a clothing item.
 I can even go further back into the past and can tell you about the excessive hunting of wild animals that reduced their population dramatically and brought many of them, in the brink of extinction.
 Are these ethical practices?
 Certainly not.

 A lot has been done in the last few decades.
 Most countries have extremely strict legislation in force on how to properly manage wildlife and under which conditions animals must live in the farms.
 The fur exhibitions and traders all over the world do not exhibit or handle any animal products that are not properly certified.
 In fact, any animal product that does not meet the animal welfare criteria is immediately confiscated.
 Reduction in energy consumption and water management is imposed on farms, tanneries and fur clothing factories all over the world.
-We are not perfect, we are just better than the oil industry and the synthetic clothing industry.
+We are not perfect, we are just better than the synthetic clothing industry.

 Written by: Konstantinos Tsiopoulos, 11/12/2019